bgamari/ghc-wiki-import/plugins/reinitialize-globals.md

 I whipped up a quick implementation (using `{-# SOURCE #-}` and minimal boot files for `Unique` and `UniqueSupply`).
 Testing on a library that takes \~8.9 seconds to build and allocates 6.334 gigs, I got a \~0.3% increase in allocation and a \~0.1 second increase in time.
-I should probably try measuring the affect on compilation times in nofib.
+The next step is try measuring the effect on compilation times in nofib, and looking for a cheap way to avoid those boot files.